 Franchising is one of three business strategies a company may use in capturing market share.
 The others are company owned units or a combination of company owned and franchised units.

-Franchising is a business strategy for getting and keeping customers.
-It is a marketing system for creating an image in the minds of current and future customers about how the company’s products and services can help them.
-It is a method for distributing products and services that satisfy customer needs.
+Franchising is a business model for getting and keeping clients.
+It is a marketing system for creating an image (brand) in the minds of current and future clients about how the company’s products and services can help them.
+The Franchising process is a method for distributing products and services that fulfill customer needs.

-Franchising is a network of interdependent business relationships that allows a number of people to share:
+Franchising is a network of interdependent business relationships that that enables various of people to share:

 - A proven marketing and distribution system

 In short, franchising is a strategic alliance between groups of people who have specific relationships and responsibilities with a common goal to dominate markets, i.e., to get and keep more customers than their competitors.